Classified Leave Types and Policies

 Voluntary Disaster Service Leave

 A full-time probationary or permanent employee may be granted up to 15 days off with pay to participate in an American Red Cross relief effort in the State of Louisiana.
 The employee must have received a certification from the Red Cross as a Trained Disaster Volunteer.
-The request from the employee must be to the appointing authority in writing.
+The request from the employee must be made to the appointing authority in writing.

-NOTE: This rule was adopted in response to La.
-R.S.
+NOTE: This rule was adopted in response to Louisiana R.S.
 42:450.2 which provides for paid leave for voluntary leave of absence for public employees who participate in specialized disaster relief services for the American Red Cross.
 The statute states that a qualified public employee shall notify his employing agency of his desire for leave of absence as soon as possible following a disaster within the state of Louisiana for which his services are needed by a Louisiana unit of the American Red Cross.
-Requests for disaster service leave must be made in writing to the appointing authority and include all of the following:
+Requests for disaster service leave must be made in writing to the appointing authority and include all the following:

 |